demirelmrtcn/demirelmrtcn/README.md

 # 💫 About Me:
 I'm Mertcan, I'm studying at Yıldız Technical University.
-I am interested in Python programming, statistics and data science and i am improving myself on these subjects
+I am interested in Python programming, statistics and data science and i am improving myself on these subjects.

 ## 🌐 Socials: